Republic of Telly

-Republic of Telly is a TV review and magazine programme on Irish public broadcaster, RTÉ Two.
+Republic of Telly is a TV review and magazine programme on Irish public broadcaster, RTÉ2.
 Presented by comedian Kevin McGahern, the programme is intended as a satirical examination of television, mocking various Irish and British TV channels, including sketches and special guests making an appearance from the shows.
 An added feature of the show is its correspondents Jennifer Maguire and Bernard O'Shea.
 Maguire conducts vox pops and celebrity interviews, whereas O'Shea conducts live 'on the spot' reports (filmed in front of a greenscreen).
 Series two also introduced comedians The Rubberbandits as reporters, bizarre weathermen and agony aunts.
 The series has contributed to the chart success of The Rubberbandits single "Horse Outside", as well as "Everybody's Drinkin'" and "Big Box Little Box" by Damo and Ivor.

 In February 2017, it was announced by RTÉ that the show had been cancelled after an eight-year run.

 Series

 First series

 The first series, which was presented by Neil Delamere began in 2009.
 The first series continued on 15 February 2010 and concluded in the spring of that year.
 The series featured Mairéad Farrell and had guests such as Marty Whelan, Kathryn Thomas, the cast of The Apprentice, and Dermot Whelan.